Pasco County Title 1 School Level

 Hold an annual meeting for families to explain the Title I program and the rights of parents to be involved.
 Offer other meetings/workshops at flexible times.

-Use at least 1% of Title I funds to support parent and family engagement and involve parents in deciding how these funds are to be used.
+Use a portion of Title I funds to support parent and family engagement and involve parents in deciding how these funds are to be used.

 Involve parents in the planning, review, and improvement of the Title I program.